TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 File Mounts
 -----------

-File mounts are similar but for access to files.
+File mounts are similar to DB mounts but instead are used for manage access to files.
 The main difference is that file mount records must be defined by the administrator first.
 These are located in the root node:

 .. figure:: ../../Images/BackendFileMountList.png
    :alt: List of all available file mounts

-They can then simply be selected when editing a backend user group:
+They can then be selected when editing a backend user group:

 .. figure:: ../../Images/BackendBackendGroupEditFileMounts.png
    :alt: Selecting allowed file mounts